MikronT/CursorMower/README.md

 right2={columns}
 ```

-To move a cursor by 1 step you can omit specifying values
+Also, if you need to move a cursor by 1, you don't need to specify the value explicitly

 ```ini
 ; Move cursor1